cornucopia-rs/cornucopia/docs/src/configuration.md

 ```

 This gives you complete control over the generated Cargo.toml.
 Cornucopia will automatically merge your configuration with the required PostgreSQL dependencies based on the types found in your SQL queries.

+### Rust edition and version
+The `edition` and `rust-version` values on the generated crate are fixed by Cornucopia since they depend on the generated code itself.
+Setting these values in `[manifest.package]` has no effect.

 ### Dependency merging
 Cornucopia automatically adds dependencies based on your PostgreSQL schema: